dell/csm-docs/content/docs/concepts/resiliency/_index.md

 linkTitle: "Resiliency"
 weight: 6
 Description: >
-  Dell Container Storage Modules (CSM) for Resiliency
+  Container Storage Modules (CSM) for Resiliency
 ---

-[Container Storage Modules](https://github.com/dell/csm) (CSM) for Resiliency is part of the  open-source suite of Kubernetes storage enablers for Dell products.
+[Container Storage Modules](https://github.com/dell/csm) for Resiliency is part of the  open-source suite of Kubernetes storage enablers for Dell products.

 User applications can have problems if you want their Pods to be resilient to node failure.
 This is especially true of those deployed with StatefulSets that use PersistentVolumeClaims.
 Kubernetes guarantees that there will never be two copies of the same StatefulSet Pod running at the same time and accessing storage.
 Therefore, it does not clean up StatefulSet Pods if the node executing them fails.